-The opioid epidemic has touched every stage of life, including women who are pregnant and their babies.
+The opioid epidemic has touched every stage of life, including those who are pregnant and their babies.

-Neonatal abstinence syndrome, or NAS, occurs when an infant is born having been exposed to opiates (such as methadone, subutex, heroin, morphine) and experiences withdrawal symptoms after birth.
+Neonatal abstinence syndrome, or NAS, occurs when an infant is born having been exposed to opiates and experiences withdrawal symptoms after birth.
+Opiates include drugs such as codeine, oxycodone, methadone, subutex, heroin, and morphine.

-The dramatic rise in NAS in recent years has occurred in association with the increase in the use of opioids by pregnant women.
-According to the Centers for Disease Control and Prevention, from 1999 to 2013 the overall incidence of NAS increased 300% in the United States, from 1.5 per 1,000 hospital births in 1999, to 6.0 per 1,000 hospital births in 2013.
+The dramatic rise in NAS is linked with the increased use of opioids by those who are pregnant.
+According to the Centers for Disease Control and Prevention, from 1999 to 2013 the number of babies born in the United States with NAS increased 300% to nearly 6 per 1,000 hospital births.

-Physical therapists help children with neonatal abstinence syndrome in the hospital right after birth and after discharge to help them achieve developmental milestones and achieve their full potential.
+Physical therapists help children with neonatal abstinence syndrome in the hospital right after birth.
+They also work with them after discharge to help them achieve developmental milestones and reach their full potential.

 Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To locate a physical therapist in your area, visit Find a PT.